Orellani: Notable poisonings

-Nicholas Evans, author of The Horse Whisperer, his wife Charlotte Gordon Cumming, and two other relatives were accidentally poisoned in September 2008 after consuming Cortinarius rubellus and/or Cortinarius speciosissimus that they gathered on holiday.
+British author Nicholas Evans, his wife Charlotte Gordon Cumming, and two other relatives were accidentally poisoned in September 2008 after consuming C. rubellus and/or C. speciosissimus that they gathered on holiday.
 Although the poisoning was non-lethal, Evans and the others suffered severe renal damage and had to undergo kidney dialysis.
 All four victims were informed that they would require kidney transplants in the future.
 Several years later, Evans received a kidney donated by his daughter, Lauren.